Button collectors, like all collectors, are varied in ther focus, but most share an interest in the where, when and what their buttons were made of.

 Embossed leather buttons were also made.

-Papier Maché (pulped and/or pressed paper mixed with binders and fillers) was used to make shoe buttons as well as clothing buttons.
+Papier Maché (pulped and/or pressed paper mixed with binders and fillers) was used to make shoe and boot buttons as well as clothing buttons.
 It could be japanned (varnished with a hard black lacquer), dyed, painted and inlaid.
 Inlaying of pearl shell onto papier maché dates from the early 19th century although the method was used for buttons from around the mid 18th century.

 For shoe buttons, the buttons were soaked in linseed oil or amber varnish.
 They were then coated with further varnish and baked several times until firm as wood, then polished.
 They were advertised in Australian newspapers from 1849.